|

 additional hand lever for switching.
 See also the examples in the picture

 with the various locomotives.)
-In

 the second video I switch electrical.
 The leaping can be clearly seen.
 If